flywire/caption/README.md

 # yafg - Yet Another Figure Generator

-*yafg* is yet another figure generator plugin for Python's Markdown and its HTML output path.
-It's currently written and only tested with Python 2.7 and Markdown 3.1, but aims at supporting as many versions as possible.
+*yafg* is yet another figure generator plugin for Python's Markdown.
+It's written and tested with Python 2.7 and Python 3.6 as well as Markdown 3.1.1, but aims at supporting as many versions as possible.
+If you encounter any problems with the given versions or find yourself using *yafg* without problems with any others, please give me a hint using the e-mail address listed below.

 It uses the `title` attribute given to an image within Markdown to generate a `<figure>` environment with a `<figcaption>` containing the `title`'s text,